TO THE MEMBERS OF APTECH LIMITED

 EXTRACT OF ANNUAL RETURN

 As per the requirements of Section 92(3) of the Companies Act 2013 and Rules framedthereunder the extract of the annual return for FY 2018-19 is available onCompanys website on the link : www.aptech-worldwide.com

 PARTICULARS OF LOAN GUARANTEE OR INVESTMENTS

-Loan guarantees and investments covered under section 186 of the Companies Act 2013form part of the notes to the financial statements provided in this Annual Report.
+Loan guarantees and investments covered under Section 186 of the Companies Act 2013forms part of the notes to the financial statements provided in the Annual Report.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 In line with the requirements of the Companies Act 2013 and the SEBI (LODR) 2015 theCompany has formulated a Policy on Related Party Transactions and the same is uploaded onthe Companys website: https://www.aptech-worldwide.com/downloads/InvestorPolicy/Aptech_RPTPolicy2019.pdf Details of Related Party Transactions are given in AOC-2 as Annexure-IV.